mustardamus/enkrateia.me/assets/posts/2017-08-01-30-days-challenge-august-intermittent-fasting.md

 ### Day 4 - Friday

-- Fasted for 20 hours
+- Fasting for 20 hours
 - Again, pretty easy.
 Next week I will increase it by one hour
+- Last meal at 8:00pm
+- Had increased productivity
+- Slept well again

+### Day 5 - Saturday

+- Fasting for 15 hours